tomasvoj/ngx-bb-emoji-picker/README.md

-# ngx-bb-emoji-picker
+# NgxBbEmojionePicker

-ngx emoji picker
+WORK IN PROGRESS